 #5 Page One Result, but No Featured Snippet

-Featured snippets provide short and concise answers to the user’s query directly within the results page.
+Featured snippets provide concise answers to the user’s query directly within the results page.
 These answers sit above all other results, in a place sometimes called ‘position zero’.

 If your post is ranking on page one, and there’s a featured snippet on the results page, it’s totally worth optimizing your post for that featured snippet.